Lars Schmidt is a multi-disciplinary artist, dancer and improviser, who also holds a Diploma in Applied Permaculture Design.

-Background and studies in music and the performing arts, somatics, photography and film, ecology and anthropology, focusing on indigenous cultures and Eastern philosophies.
+Background and studies in performing arts and music, somatics, photography, film, ecology and anthropology, focusing on indigenous cultures and Eastern philosophies.

-He has worked as actor for film and TV, as acting coach and director.
+He has worked internationally as actor for film and TV, as acting coach and director.

-In dance and bodywork his path led from classical and modern dance training to working with postmodern dance forms, tango and improvisation.
+In dance and bodywork his path led from classical and modern dance training to working with postmodern dance forms and improvisation.

-He holds a diploma of Applied Permaculture Design (applied ecological design) and has worked and lived with shepherds and on organic farms in France, Italy and Norway.
+He has worked, learned and lived on organic farms and with shepherds in France, Italy and Norway.

-Lars has lived, worked and teached in major cities like New York, Paris, Berlin, Buenos Aires, Barcelona or Oslo.
+Besides the deep immersion into rural areas and retreated life, he has been living and working in major cities like New York, Paris, Berlin, Buenos Aires, Barcelona or Oslo.